Sohaib-Ahmed21/Sohaib-Ahmed21/README.md

 💻 I first became interested in coding during my freshman year, and I've been committed ever since.

-🎨 I am passionate about web development including frontend(**CSS,bootstrap,jQuery**) and backend(**Flask,Django,MERN,Laravel**) and general web design.
-My true passion is creating visually appealing and user-friendly responsive websites.
+🎨 I am passionate about machine learning, with a focus on building and deploying models using PyTorch.
+I enjoy working on tasks like computer vision, natural language processing, and time series analysis, leveraging PyTorch’s flexibility and power.

 💡 I'm expanding my knowledge of design patterns, algorithms, and data structures to improve my talents.